DouglasTitze/DouglasTitze.github.io/_posts/2023-05-24-koko-eating-bananas.md

 ## Algorithm Description

-**Binary Search Algorithm -** A sorting algorithm that repeatedly halves the search interval until the target variable is found at the middle index.
+**Binary Search -** A search algorithm that repeatedly halves the search interval until the target variable is found at the middle index.

 **Visual Examples**
 Binary search being performed on an array that contains the target, [click](https://ds1-iiith.vlabs.ac.in/exp/unsorted-arrays/binary-search/images/binary_search_stepwise.png){:target="_blank"} to view